My Loved One Has Mesothelioma — What Now?

 Mesothelioma.
 If you’ve never heard of it, you’re not alone.
 This rare cancer affects only a few thousand people in the United States each year, but it’s a serious illness that warrants immediate attention.

-After a mesothelioma diagnosis, for family members, it’s a tough situation.
+After receiving a diagnosis, for family members, it’s a tough situation.
 You’re worried about your loved one’s health, and there are likely many questions swirling around in your head.
 How did this happen?
 What are the best treatment options?
 What’s the prognosis?
 How can I help?

-A mesothelioma diagnosis can feel overwhelming, but there are a lot of resources and help available.
+A cancer diagnosis can feel overwhelming, but there are a lot of resources and help available.
 If you have mesothelioma, you will find the support you and your family members need on this site.

 What Causes Mesothelioma?